-A certified LDI Facilitator and practitioner of Structural Integration (a form of bodywork), Malcolm has played an important role since 2006 in bringing John Scherer’s work into New Zealand through LDINZ.
-Malcolm’s particular gift is working with clients on the ‘story’ their body has to tell based on beliefs and experiences and using that intelligence to shape the way they engage in the world.
-Malcolm supports people to ‘get into their body’ in order to directly feel and experience the nuances of life and, therefore develop the level of awareness required to become more effective, connected and inspired leaders.
+Malcolm is a certified LDI Facilitator and practitioner of Structural Integration (a form of bodywork).
+His particular gift is working with clients on the ‘story’ their body has to tell based on beliefs and experiences, and using somatic intelligence to shape the way they engage in the world.
+Malcolm supports people to ‘get into their bodies’ in order to directly feel and experience the nuances of life and therefore develop the level of awareness required to become more effective, connected and inspired leaders.

 Dr. David McKenzie

 David has lived a double life as an adult.
 He trained in Medicine and has worked as a GP for 20 years, whilst also working in the fitness industry for a similar period of time as an instructor of fitness classes, a trainer of instructors, and an International Master Trainer for Les Mills.
 Helping people to ‘do their lives better’ has been at the core of his being for this entire time.
 David’s association with LDINZ began in 2002 when he ‘woke up’ after attending his first LDI.

 The LDI changed his world.
 It changed his entire consultation process in medicine, his ability to hear and be heard, his understanding of people and the power of his leadership.
 After a long engagement with all on the LDI team, David has now joined this team professionally, passionate to facilitate people’s journeys into better places through the LDI, and also through additional seminars focused on wellness.

 Susan Tolj Renata

 Susan is known globally as a leader in the fitness industry.
 Currently Group Fitness Manager at